Audi Q7 review

 A lower-powered 215bhp version of the same model has since been introduced, for around £2,500 less, and a plug-in hybrid diesel Q7 is also on the way.
 While the shift from a V8 to a V6 has seen power drop a little, the big Audi’s weight has tumbled, too, so it still delivers strong performance.

-There are currently only two trim levels available: the SE and the higher-spec S line.
+There are currently only two trim levels available in the regular line-up: the SE and the higher-spec S line.
 Both are very well equipped, however, and the Q7 remains a technology flagship for the Audi brand.

 Image 2 of 35

-Innovations on the latest version include Traffic Jam Assistant which – on clearly-defined carriageways – complements the adaptive cruise control by taking charge of steering duties as speeds below 37mph.
+Innovations on the regular Q7 include Traffic Jam Assistant which – on clearly-defined carriageways – complements the adaptive cruise control by taking charge of steering duties as speeds below 37mph.
 You can also specify four-wheel steering, while the infotainment options include tablet-style devices for passengers.

 Engines, performance and drive